fluid-project/infusion-docs/src/documents/APIChangesFrom1_5To2_0.md

 <div class="infusion-docs-note"><strong>Note:</strong> According to the [comment](https://github.com/fluid-project/infusion/blob/master/src/framework/core/js/FluidView.js#L38-L39) on the implementation for relay components, in Infusion 2.0, relay components will be renamed back to its original names.
 If the rename has been made, this section can be ignored.</div>

-* Replace "fluid.modelComponent" with "fluid.modelRelayComponent"
-* Replace "fluid.modelComponent" with "fluid.standardRelayComponent"
-* Replace "fluid.viewComponent" with "fluid.viewRelayComponent"
+* Replace "fluid.eventedComponent" with "fluid.component"
-* Replace "fluid.rendererComponent" with "fluid.rendererRelayComponent"
+* Replace "fluid.standardComponent" with "fluid.modelComponent"
+* Remove "autoInit" - it is now the default for every component

 #### Model Sharing Changes ####